dearestalexander/alexroan/src/posts/2020-06-25-chart-of-accounts.md

 title: The chart of accounts, concept & design
 author: Alex Roan
 date: 2020-06-25
-tags:
-hashtags: ["post", "article", "finance", "featured"]
+hashtags: ["all", "finance", "reporting and data"]
-project:
-subproject:
 image: /assets/images/blog/coa__cover.jpg
 imageAlt: An abstract cover image with the article title
 description: A detailed guide to the  chart of account (CoA).
 This  is one of the most important structures in business.
 It reflects all the activities a business is involved in and it provides a foundation for the majority of financial and management reporting.